montagejs/montagejs.org/docs/hello-montagejs.md

     $ sudo npm install -g mop
     ```

-    This installs Mop globally so you can use it in the current and all future projects.
+    This installs mop globally so you can use it in the current and all future projects.

     >**Note:** npm uses `sudo` to make command line utilities such as mop available system wide.